 I am too, as of the time I’m writing this blog post (10/11/18) I am 23 weeks and 4 days.

-Which explains why I’ve been MIA for quite some time.
+Which explains why I’ve been MIA for quite some time, I am focusing on my baby and having a healthy pregnancy.

 Even though this is my second, pregnancy has been a huge change for me, and I am very envious of women who have energetic and easy pregnancies.